Andrew McCutchen Player Props: Pirates vs. Nationals

 Andrew McCutchen At The Plate

-- McCutchen is batting .272 with four doubles, five home runs and 13 walks.
+- McCutchen is batting .258 with five doubles, five home runs and 15 walks.

-- Among the qualifying hitters in baseball, his batting average ranks 59th, his on-base percentage ranks 44th, and he is 37th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 76th in batting average, 56th in on-base percentage, and 47th in slugging.

-- McCutchen will look to extend his four-game hitting streak.
-He's batting .211 with one homer over the course of his last games.

-- He has gone deep in 21.7% of his games this year, and 5.2% of his chances at the plate.

-- McCutchen has picked up an RBI in 34.8% of his games this year, with more than one RBI in 17.4% of his games.
-He has also driven in three or more runs in one contest.
+- McCutchen has had an RBI in nine games this year (36.0%), including four multi-RBI outings (16.0%).
+He has also driven in three or more of his team's runs in one contest.

+- In 12 of 25 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.